omniprime/100-days-of-code/log.md

 **Today's Progress**: Messed with CSS Flexbox and worked on some Codeacademy javascript lessons

 **Thoughts:** I do not feel like I have the proper grasp on JavaScript.
 I am going to go through the lessons on Codeacademy to hopefully suplement the lessons I learned going through the stuff with FCC.
 I will probably do this for a couple of days to get a furth understanding of how Javascript effects web sites and not just the behind the scenes things that I had to do with the basic algorithms.

+### Day 29: January 31st, 2017

+**Today's Progress**: Spent the hour on Codewars for JavaScript

+**Thoughts:** I think I suck with Javascript.
+I need to find a place to research it and go one item at a time instead of getting a problem and having to spend so much time researching what I could possibly do to solve it.
+I am going to spend tomorrow on Codeacademy again I think and see is that helps.

+### Day 30: February 1st, 2017

+**Today's Progress**: Spent the time working on JavaScript on Codeacademy and a little of codewars

+**Thoughts:** CodeAcademy has some annoying syntax requirements that I do not care for.
+Code with case 'blah' : is the same as case 'blah': The extra space between the case and the colon makes no difference when running the code.
+A little annoying.
+The stuff I am currently doing is pretty basice again, but I think I need to do it to get better.